ABC of my mind.

 Influence - Gil Blank’s magazine Influence didn’t just inform my photography—it unsettled it.
 In the best way.
 It challenged me to question what I see, why I see it, and what I’m asking others to see with me.
 We met surfing in Nosara.
 Later, he sent me both issues of Influence, now out of print.
 With them, he included a note: “Kai, Sending two copies of Influence, made during the (past) golden age of print mags.
 Independently run, very short-lived, and molded on the great artist magazines of the ’50s–’70s: Semina, Avalanche, and above all, Interfunktion.
 The second issue is particularly for you—all about the viability of portraiture.”
 You can still read the essays on Gil’s website.
 I return to them often.

-Intention - When I begin a home project, I don’t start with a mood board or a Pinterest folder.
+Intention - When I begin a project, I don’t start with a mood board, a brainstorming session or a Pinterest folder.
 I start with a letter.
 I’ve learned that this approach is uncommon.
 It’s short—just a page—and I send it to the full team: architect, builder, designer, collaborators.
 In it, I write out five intentions.
 Not deliverables.
 Not design inspirations.
 Intentions.
-A way to align everyone on what we’re really making—not just the home, but the feeling inside it.
+A way to align everyone on what we’re really making—not just the thing, but the feeling inside it.
 I have an idea for my next book, with a working title of Intentionally Home.

 Italy - In Italy, I feel like the person I want to become.
 Italy means little if you don’t carry it with you.
 You don’t just visit—it reveals something in you that was already there.
 Life here doesn’t perform for you—it pulls you in.
 You’re not observing, you’re part of it.
 Even the airport has a café bar at baggage claim.
 That tells you everything.